Kayleith/shutter-step/README.md

 - [ ] Create Profile Pages
 - [ ] View Pictures
 - [ ] Subscribe to Photographers
-- [ ] View a feed of subsribed and friends
+- [ ] View a feed of subscribed and friends
 - [ ] Add Friends
-- [ ] Search for Pages by friend name and photgrapher name
+- [ ] Search for Pages by friend name and photographer name
 - [ ] Search for pictures by location

 ## Design Docs